NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 In a pilot move, the new Vismo series was designed in Japan with as many parts sourced in China.
 Although initial shipment were assembled and shipped from Japan, this arrangement was changed from release of PVM-2703.

-The Monitor that is short of one connector socket
+This is a monitor that is short of one connector socket

 From the release of PVM-2703, shipment for both PVM-2701 and PVM-2703 models started to be directly from Shanghai, China.